 Nonparticipant Spillover Measured from Customers

-The evaluation may perform research on the general population to measure nonparticipant spillover (NPSO).
+The evaluation may perform research to measure nonparticipant spillover (NPSO).
 If so, care should be taken to ensure spillover is not double-counted with a trade-ally approach.
-The basic method uses a general population survey.
-An enhanced method for estimating spillover would use site visits to verify and gather information to estimate spillover savings in cases where significant spillover is reported by nonparticipants.
+The basic method uses a two-step process: (1) conduct a nonparticipant survey to identify potential spillover measures and (2) if needed, conduct a follow-up call or on-site visit by technical staff to confirm attribution and obtain information needed to estimate energy savings.

 Basic Method